Buying a Home

 - Other Property Ownership Considerations

 For most Americans, a home is the single most expensive purchase they will ever make.
-Buying a home presents both practical considerations and legal issues.
+Buying a home involves both practical considerations and legal issues.
 Careful planning can help you avoid legal pitfalls and save time, money, and hassle.
-This article is intended to assist your planning by identifying the most important legal issues associated with home purchases.
-Because of the financial significance and relative legal complexity, you should consider retaining an experienced real estate lawyer to assist you.
+This article is intended to assist you by identifying the most important legal issues associated with home purchases.
+Because of the financial significance and legal complexity, you should consider retaining an experienced real estate lawyer to assist you.

 Real Estate Agents